oroinc/documentation/book/differences.rst

 In Symfony applications, you usually register your own bundles as well as all the third-party bundles from the ``vendor`` directory in the famous ``AppKernel`` class.
-This is not needed when using the Oro Platform.
+This is not needed when using OroPlatform.
 It ships with it own kernel that discovers bundles under the ``src`` and the ``vendor`` directories automatically if the contain a ``bundles.yml`` configuration file in their ``Resources/config/oro`` directory.